 The premiere of “Der Hirschsprung” has been performed in 3 different cities across the black forest.
 Every single concert had its very unique vibe and it was quite interesting to see how the different locations changed how the music feels on the receiving end.
-We gave concerts in Freudenstadt, Grafenhausen and Bad-Wildbad – especially Grafenhausen was unique since the stage was set up in the warehouse of a huge German brewery.
+We gave concerts in Freudenstadt, Grafenhausen, and Bad-Wildbad – especially Grafenhausen was unique since the stage was set up in the warehouse of a huge German brewery.

 Next stop: Grafenhausen.
 As I mentioned before, the location for today was basically a warehouse and I was worried about the acoustics in such a unique space.
 Maybe it has too much reverb, maybe the room eats all the reverb?
-I couldn’t know before we had our concert there and to my surprise the room actually sounded quite well for what is usually considered something very different than a concert location.
+I couldn’t know before we had our concert there and to my surprise, the room actually sounded quite well for what is usually considered something very different than a concert location.
 The second performance of “Der Hirschsprung” was very well embraced again, the orchestra stepped up again and it was noticeable that they got more comfortable with playing it.

 Last stop: Bad Wildbad.
-The week of the concerts was quite draining, we had lots of rehearsal time, lots of travel time mix that with a lot of emotions and I started to feel it.
+The week of the concerts was quite draining, we had lots of rehearsal time, and lots of travel time mix that with a lot of emotions and I started to feel it.
 There was still a lot of reason to be enthusiastic since we had a recording engineer booked for today's concert.
 Werner Grabinger already made a recording of the premiere of my “Fantasy for Violin and Orchestra” and I was excited to have him on duty again.
 The orchestra delivered another great performance of the piece and the recording sounds great and is luckily something I’ll be listening to several more times over the coming days.